 - Do not overlook small rips or tears.
 Usually they can be handled on site with a repair tape manufactured specifically for different types of fabric.
 We have some available for purchase in our showroom.

 - Wipe down the frame and hood with a sponge and some Simple Green or a similar solution (a rough sponge or detergent may scratch the surface).

 Additional tips to help preserve the life of your awning:

 - Hose awning down occasionally with a garden hose on a hot summer day (be sure it is dry again before you retract it).
 Do NOT use a power washer as it will stretch the fabric creating pockets.

 - Keep the underside of awning free from spiders, cobwebs, and bird nests.
 Simply brush them away with a household broom.

-- Keep shrubbery and vines away from awnings since many bushes contain an acid that can be harmful to fabric.
+- Keep shrubbery and vines away from awnings since many bushes contain an acid that can be harmful to the fabric.

-- Do not allow water to stand on awning as it could cause the fabric to stretch.
+- Do not allow water to stand on the awning as it could cause the fabric to stretch.